Partial tidal disruption of White Dwarfs in off-equatorial orbits around Kerr black holes: Introduction

 Using the well known mass-radius relation for Carbon-Oxygen WDs, given in e.g. Equation 1 on page 39 in the article by Maguire et al. in \cite{Jonker}, we obtain Figure \ref{figzero}, where we plot $r_t/r_g$ (where $r_g = GM/c^2$ is the gravitational radius of the BH) as a function of the WD mass $M_{\rm WD}=nM_{\odot}$, with the Chandrasekhar mass given by $1.435M_{\odot}$.
 In this figure, the pink horizontal line indicates the outer event horizon of a BH with dimensionless spin parameter $a^\star=0.98$, below which WDs are captured as a whole rather than being tidally disrupted.
 From Figure \ref{figzero}, we see that for $M\gtrsim 5\times10^4M_{\odot}$, most TDEs will be dominated by relativistic effects, assuming that such relativistic effects become important for $r_t\leq 10r_g$ \citep{2019GReGr..51...30S}, shown by the brown horizontal line if Figure \ref{figzero}.
 On the other hand, for lighter IMBHs with $M\lesssim 10^4M_{\odot}$, using the fact that most known WDs have masses $\lesssim 0.8M_{\odot}$ \citep{Kepler} indicated by the black vertical line in Figure \ref{figzero}, we see that a majority of TDEs of WDs with such IMBHs will be away from the relativistic regime.
 Our choice of parameters in this paper $M_{\rm WD}=0.5M_{\odot}$ corresponding to a radius $R_{\rm WD}=0.0141R_{\odot}$ and $M=10^4M_{\odot}$ is indicative of this regime and we can reasonably expect that our results would be generic for a majority of TDEs involving WDs and lighter mass IMBHs.

 This paper is structured as follows: Section \ref{sec:methodology} discusses the methodology to simulate the tidal disruption in off-equatorial places around the Kerr BH using the SPH algorithm and the simulation parameters used in this work.
 Following this, in Section \ref{sec:results}, we discuss the results obtained using our SPH code.
 Finally, Section \ref{sec:conclusion} concludes this paper with discussions and a summary of the results obtained.
-Appendix \ref{app:A} shows the convergence of our numerical results.
+There are two appendices in this paper.
+Appendix \ref{app:A} contains some verifications of the relaxed WD configurations used here.
+Appendix \ref{app:B} shows the convergence of our numerical results.